hanahmed05/power_outages/index.md

 To address the research question, the analysis will focus on the following columns from the dataset:

 1. **`TOTAL.REALGSP`**
-   Represents the inflation-adjusted gross state product (GSP) of a state, encompassing contributions from all industries and sectors.
+   Represents the real or inflation-adjusted gross state product of a state contributed by all industries and sectors in that particular state.
 This metric is a key indicator of the economic strength of a state, measured in constant 2009 U.S. dollars.

 2. **`POPPCT_UC`**
    Denotes the percentage of a state's population residing in urban clusters—defined as areas with populations between 2,500 and 50,000.
-Urban clusters capture demographic shifts and the economic significance of smaller towns and communities.
+For example, we may imagine these areas to be small towns, townships, code cities, and villages.

 3. **`RES.SALES`**
    Measures the total electricity consumption in the residential sector of a state, recorded in megawatt-hours.
-This serves as a proxy for household energy demand and is influenced by economic and demographic factors.

 ## Significance of the Analysis